Rocky Mountain Field Seminars

 Applying tracking skills to different wildlife groups: birds, insects, mammals.

 10:45 AM Depart for field experience to engage process of deliberately finding, identifying, and interpreting “life signs.”

 12:40 PM Continue field investigations.

 SCHEDULE NOTE: Weather conditions will dictate the actual timing of seminar activities.
 If safety indicates going afield in the morning, the schedule will be modified accordingly.
 Light, misty rains are just a part of being a naturalist in the field; however, thunder and lightning will keep us indoors, where specimen material will be available.
 Lunching will flex with progression of the schedule and what works best for the circumstances.

-Binocular for watching wild life without disturbance (Bring it if you have one, but do not buy a binocular just for this seminar.)
+Binocular to survey more territory than can be covered on foot and to search for “life signs” up in trees, across streams, or in other inaccessible places.
+(Bring it if you have one, but do not buy a binocular just for this seminar.)

 Remember to Bring the 10 Essentials: